 Information about Heritage Winery

 Tours and tastings are conducted seven days a week throughout the year.
 However, grape stomping is seasonal.
-Best time to visit the Heritage winery would be during the harvesting and crushing months of January to March.
+The best time to visit the Heritage winery would be during the harvesting and crushing months between January and March.

 Timings – 10am to 5pm